Special Education Finance

 IDEA Application Process

-If you are new to the Grant Management System (GMS) and the IDEA Application process, the following video “IDEA Application Process – Grant Year 2022-2023” is a short tutorial on how to access the GMS system and the steps to apply for the 2022-23 IDEA Grant.
+If you are new to the Grant Management System (GMS) and the IDEA Application Process, the video “IDEA Application Process” is a short tutorial on accessing the GMS system and the steps to apply for the IDEA Grant.
 Even if you are not new to the process and need a refresher this webcast will assist in the basics of the application process.
-The webcast is intended to provide some prior knowledge of the process before joining us for one of the Office Hours- work days to answer questions around the district’s 2022-23 IDEA Application.
-We hope to see you in the ZOOM room with any additional questions you may have.
+The webcast is intended to provide some basic knowledge of the process to submit an application.

 SPED Proportionate Share Worksheet for Non-Public Schools